 - Accompany you on the day of your surgery

-- Remain on-site at the OSC throughout your stay there
+- Remain on-site at the Outpatient Surgery Center (OSC) throughout your stay there

 - Provide transportation home after your surgery